 It is also hard for me to find the perfect rhythm with the mantra, not too slow, not too fast, and it always ends up synchronizing with my breath, which is a strong body sensation when one is still… I do not have the same experience each time, but it feels like I am not evolving on that path, but maybe it is just an impression?

 I read Yogani’s Deep Meditation book two or three times.
 I also read the AYP main lessons, but practice is a different matter.
 And the more I focus on it, the more I get annoyed, even though I know this is not going to help, I can’t help it.
 Would you have a hint for me?
 How can I reverse the process to be in a calm and trusting atmosphere again?
 How can I know I am doing the right thing?

 Thanks for your precious help!

 It can be hard at first, especially if there is a lot of purification going on.
 When the body and the mind have been purified, to a large degree, the mind is naturally very quiet and still and it is not easily disturbed.
-So, if there are a lot of thoughts coming up, or a lot of distractions, then that is a sign that a lot of purification is taking place.
+So, if there are a lot of thoughts coming up, or a lot of distractions, then that can be a sign that a lot of purification is taking place.
 It can seem a bit frustrating at times.
 It is worth persevering!